-Midcoast Conservancy has formed partnerships with Atlantic Salmon Foundation, The Nature Conservancy, municipalities and state agencies and we are working to reconnect fish with their breeding areas in a way that allows the public to enjoy all the benefits of the river.
-More soon about the Watershed Restoration Specialist we are in the process of hiring to help make this happen.
+Midcoast Conservancy has formed partnerships with Atlantic Salmon Foundation (ASF), The Nature Conservancy (TNC), municipalities and state agencies and we are working to reconnect fish with their breeding areas in a way that allows the public to enjoy all the benefits of the river.

 Other Projects on the River

 With help from dedicated volunteers we monitor the water quality at nine locations using the latest technology.
 This river is among the cleanest in Maine, but six tributaries are listed as “impaired” by the State and are a high priority for us to work towards restoring the water quality.